SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.12.md

 In some cases, a line chart component would not draw the trend graph of a resource capacity.

-#### Service & Resource Management: Parameters of type double in generated SRM protocols will now have their lengthtype set to “next param” instead of 8. \[ID_27617\]
+#### Service & Resource Management: Parameters of type double in generated SRM protocols will now have their lengthtype set to 'next param' instead of 8. \[ID_27617\]

 Up to now, parameters of type double in generated SRM protocols would have their rawtype set to “numeric text” and their lengthtype set to 8.
 As a result, if a parameter of a generated SRM protocol contained a value of more than 8 characters, that value would incorrectly be replicated to 0.